Contents

 The scope of work depends on the project scale.
 For startups, planning to build an MVP, it is enough to conduct previous research and prepare MVP concepts, having chosen some main features to test them.

 For large projects with defined audiences, the scope of work will be different.
-It will depend on reasons the business owner is going to rebuild or improve the existing product: market changes, company strategy changes, need for new features, design, etc.
+It will depend on the reasons the business owner is going to rebuild or improve the existing product using Flutter: market changes, company strategy changes, need for new features, design, etc.

-So, the more complicated and large-scale your project is, the more spendings it will require.
-When for e-commerce application MVP 1000 hours of developers’ work is enough, for fintechs it grows to 1500 hours.
+So, the more complicated and large-scale your app is, the more resources it will require.
+When for e-commerce app MVP on Flutter 1000 hours of developers’ work can suffice, for fintech apps the figure can grow up to 1500 hours.

 UI\UX design